deckhouse/virtualization/docs/USER_GUIDE.md

       coreFractions: [20, 50, 100]
 ```

 If the VM uses 2 cores, it falls in the range of 1-4 cores.
-Then memory can be selected from 1GB to 8GB and coreFraction can only be 5%, 10%, 20%, 50% or 100%.
+Then memory can be selected from 1 GB to 8 GB, and coreFraction is only 5%, 10%, 20%, 50%, or 100%.
 For 6 cores, the range is 5-8 cores, where memory is from 5GB to 16GB and coreFraction is 20%, 50% or 100%.

+In addition to VM sizing, the policy also allows you to implement the desired maximum oversubscription for VMs.
+For example, by specifying `coreFraction: 20%` in the policy, you guarantee any VM at least 20% of the CPU compute resources, which would effectively define a maximum possible oversubscription of 5:1.

 ### Automatic CPU Topology Configuration